Life Sciences Tutor (Biology)

-Her interdisciplinary research interests include biological invasions, marine zoology, and pedagogy.
+Her research focus includes biological invasions, marine zoology, and pedagogy.
 She combines empirical and mathematical approaches to investigate the success and impacts of invasive species, including diseases.
 Her current collaborative projects include designing a field course in Patagonia, exploring the marine biological content of Pablo Neruda’s Maremoto (Seaquake) collection, and developing new approaches to teaching the scientific method.

 Previously, she worked as a Research Associate at the Smithsonian Environmental Research Center and served on a panel of the US National Research Council of the National Academies of Science.
 She also led the first trans-Atlantic ship-board study testing the effectiveness of ballast water exchange in reducing the risk of biological invasions.